 The End of a Good Man

-His eyes flew open, startled at being able to do so, he peered around him interestedly.
+His eyes flew open - startled at being able to do so, he peered around him interestedly.
 The people were out and about on their daily tasks, all but a dozen close friends and neighbors.
-They seemed to be agitated, which at first warmed his aged heart.
-'Ah, they shall miss me'.
-But as he strove to understand their blather he registered the urgency in their tone "that does not do!", people should not be so quick to have him sail away into oblivion.
+They seemed to be rather agitated, which at first warmed his aged heart: 'Ah, they shall miss me'.
+But as he strove to understand their blather he registered the urgency in their tone 'that is not right!', people should not be so quick to have him sail away into oblivion.
 "Don't fret father, the priest will be here soon.
-Don't fret..." his eldest told him, stroking his hand absently as she peered at the crowds, hoping to discern a black cape amongst the ordinary folk.
+Don't fret..." his eldest told him, stroking his hand absently as she peered at the crowds, hoping to discern a black cape amongst the ordinary colorful garb.
 'Oh, well then, that suits me just fine' he smiled happily at being comforted.

-He was shaken quite roughly as a large voice bombarded his ears "don't go just yet!", "wait!!", "don't give up…"… he could not match the voices to the faces that wavered above him, there were so many.
+He was shaken quite roughly as a large voices bombarded his ears "don't go just yet!", "wait!!", "don't give up…" - he could not match the voices to the faces that wavered above him, there were so many.
 He tried to peer around them to see the crowds but there were none that he could see, it seemed he was the main attraction once more.
-"Why", don't they have work to do at such a time as this?
+"Why", 'don't they have work to do at such a time as this?'
 "We don't know but we sent people to look for him" a man at his elbow answered.
 Now he was truly confused, who were they looking for?
 Wasn't he enough for them?
 Before he could think of a way to ask what he needed to know his hand was held once more as a woman's voice uttered the reverend's name in dulcet tones, as if wishing to lure him in.
 Then he remembered.
-He peered at the wall of people around his bed once more, scrutinizing each face, for he could be hiding amongst the common men, but there was no sign of that grave face.
+He peered at the wall of people around his bed, scrutinizing each face, for he could be hiding amongst the common men but there was no sign of that grave face.
 He sighed with relief.
 "No!!!
 Hold on just a little longer and all shall be well", "hold on!", "wait" his children urged him; their pleas were echoed by the towns people all around, "…old on", "be well"...
 He wasn't dying, not just yet, had they all gone soft in the head?
 This was a sign!
-He tried to calm his companions "it is a sign", he wished to explain it all to them but they could not hear him for their conscience would not allow them to let alone their quest for his redeemer.
+He tried to calm his companions "it is a sign", he wished to explain it all to them but they could not hear him for their conscience would not allow them to pause quest for his redeemer.

 "Such a good man".